-Over the past fifteen years, Jean has succeeded in creating a vibrant and supportive community brought together by his weekly Saturday Afro-Haitian class at The Dance Complex.
-It’s a loose network of hundreds of people, 75 of which attend class on any given Saturday.
+Over the past fifteen years in Boston, Jean has succeeded in creating a vibrant and supportive community brought together by his weekly Saturday Afro-Haitian class at The Dance Complex (536 Mass Ave, Cambridge).
+It’s a huge, loose network of hundreds of people, about 75 of whom dance together in Jean's class every Saturday.
 The students are a multicultural rainbow of all ages, shapes, genders and abilities.
 It is a communal celebration through dance and music.

 Saturday, 1:30 - 3:00 pm. $15.
 The Dance Complex.